-The best low carb coconut flour pancakes are now even better!
+These are the best low carb and keto coconut flour pancakes are now even better!
 Lighter, fluffier, with the same great taste.
 A delicious grain-free keto breakfast recipe.
 How-to video included…

 I am not sure I have any business calling anything made with coconut flour “light and fluffy”.
 Really, have you ever worked with the stuff?
 If you are used to wheat flour, you will find coconut flour to be very odd stuff indeed.
 You’ve never seen the like, I can assure you.
 Oh sure, it looks like flour, all powdery and off-white.
 And when you open the bag and inhale that coconutty goodness, you will think it divine.
 And then you set about trying to develop a recipe, and you begin to wonder what you’ve gotten yourself into.
 If you’re smart, you don’t delve in without referencing some other coconut flour recipes first.
 Because this isn’t like wheat flour.
 Oh no, coconut flour is a different beast altogether and will take you for a wild ride if you try to treat it like regular flour.
 It will soak up all your liquids and oils and stay as thick as porridge.
 If you add more liquid, you might finally get what seems like a typical batter, but it will fall to pieces when you cook it or bake it or fry it.
 It will resist you, simply out of pure spite that you thought it was in any way similar to wheat flour.
 Think again, my friend, it taunts you…think again.

 Yes, apparently I like to anthropomorphize my ingredients.
 Weird.
 Moving on…